ItMeMarg/MS1-elhammer/README.md

 ###  Existing Features

 *  Carousel showing select pieces from Elhammer’s portfolio - brings in users’ attention immediately when landing on the site and allows them to see some of Elhammer’s work.
 *  Contact form - the chosen questions/inputs are minimal enough to keep the user’s attention and make it simple to complete and send the form.
+This form is **not** yet active.
 *  Portfolio gallery - allows users to initially see an overview of Elhammer’s work as smaller thumbnails.
 When selected, images enlarge in a modal.
 *  Fixed navigation bar and footer - offers quick navigation to other pages or Elhammer’s social media accounts.
 *  Envelope icon on footer - brings the user to the contact page, allowing them the option to reach out at any point of their visit.